 Integrating Policy, Research and Technology to Improve Public Safety

 Sponsored by the National Criminal Justice Association (NCJA), the Justice Research and Statistics Association (JRSA) and the IJIS Institute (IJIS), the National Forum on Criminal Justice showcases programs, research and technologies that help justice practitioners and decision makers in states, local

-Topics for the 2017 conference include: access to data; reducing recidivism; human trafficking; pretrial justice; body worn camera policies; state-level victimization surveys; social media for state agencies; accessing emergency Byrne JAG funding; crisis intervention training; addressing the needs of the mentally ill; using criminal history records; the internet of safe cities; grants management; strategic planning and more.
+Topics for the 2017 conference included: access to data; reducing recidivism; human trafficking; pretrial justice; body worn camera policies; state-level victimization surveys; social media for state agencies; accessing emergency Byrne JAG funding; crisis intervention training; addressing the needs of the mentally ill; using criminal history records; the internet of safe cities; grants management; strategic planning and more.

 For questions about the Forum, please contact Bethany Broida, NCJA Director of Communications, at email@example.com.
 For technical assistance, contact Janene Scelza, NCJA Web Manager, at firstname.lastname@example.org.